Freelancing in IT: the keys to getting started successfully

 Networking Connect with other professionals to open doors.

-Legal status Choose between sole proprietorship or company according to your needs.
+Legal status Choose between self-employed or company based on your needs.

-Skills Master multiple languages, such as Python or SQL, to broaden your horizons.
+Skills Master several languages, such as Python or SQL, to broaden your horizons.

 Pricing Establish your rates based on your experience and the market.